Enter the temperature of the cold reservoir and the temperature of the hot reservoir to calculate the theoretic Carnot efficiency.

 - Next, determine the lower temperature.

 Measure the temperature of the cooler material or area.

 - Finally, calculate the Carnot efficiency.

 Using the formula above, calculate the Carnot Efficiency.

-Carnot Efficiency is a measure of the theoretical max efficiency of the transfer of heat energy from from one substance to another.
-This is most often used in analysis of heat engines.
+Carnot Efficiency is a measure of the theoretical max efficiency of the transfer of heat energy from one substance to another.
+This is most often used in the analysis of heat engines.